 If you have a website and no blog, you are missing out.
 According to research, a well-written blog as the main component of your website will give you a whopping 434% chance of being ranked well in organic search engine results.
-In order to have a well-written blog, you need to be up to date with the latest blog writing tips first.
+In order to have a well-written blog, you need to be up to date with the latest SEO blog writing tips first.

+Want to write better blogs?
 Keep on reading to learn the best blog writing tips for creating optimised blogs that will keep you ahead of your competition and give you an epic ROI!

-Perform Detailed Keyword Research
+1. Perform detailed Keyword Research

 Before you even begin to create a content calendar, you need to do some very detailed keyword research to discover what your target audience is actually looking for.

-You may be thinking that the more times you use a keyword in your post, the better, right?
+You may be thinking that the more times you use a keyword in your blog post, the better, right?

-Wrong!
 This is known as “keyword stuffing” and will actually get you penalised by Google and hurt your SEO.